williaz/TechRefresher/Core_Spring.md

 • How else can you define an initialization or destruction method for a Spring bean?
 • What does component-scanning do?
 ### What is the behavior of the annotation @Autowired with regards to field injection, constructor injection and method injection?
+- As of Spring Framework 4.3, an @Autowired annotation on such a constructor is no longer necessary if the target bean only defines one constructor to begin with.
+However, if several constructors are available, at least one must be annotated to teach the container which one to use
+  - **Only one** annotated constructor per-class can be marked as required, but multiple non-required constructors can be annotated. => Spring go pick greedist per dep arg
+- Array/Typed collection: provide all beans of a particular type from the ApplicationContext
+  - @Order/@Priority to order
+-  typed Maps can be autowired as long as the expected key type is String.
+The Map values will contain all beans of the expected type, and the keys will contain the corresponding bean names

+- By default, the autowiring fails whenever zero candidate beans are available; the default behavior is to treat annotated methods, constructors, and fields as indicating required dependencies.
+  - @Autowired(**required** = false)
+  - Alternatively, you may express the non-required nature of a particular dependency through Optional type
+- You can also use @Autowired for interfaces that are well-known resolvable dependencies: BeanFactory, ApplicationContext, Environment, ResourceLoader, ApplicationEventPublisher, and MessageSource.
+These interfaces and their extended interfaces, such as ConfigurableApplicationContext or ResourcePatternResolver, are **automatically resolved, with no special setup necessary**.

+- if multiple candidate: @Primary > @Qualifier > try to match the bean name to field/param name > exception
+- Field/Method/Constructor: any visibility

-• What do you have to do, if you would like to inject something into a private field?
+### What do you have to do, if you would like to inject something into a private field?
 How does this impact testing?
+- @Autowired: mock
+- @Value: @TestPropertySource to use either a test-specific property file or customizing individual property values

-• How does the @Qualifier annotation complement the use of @Autowired?
+### How does the @Qualifier annotation complement the use of @Autowired?
+- At injection points, specify name to match
+- At bean definitions, define bean name
+- At annotation definitions.

 • What is a proxy object and what are the two different types of proxies Spring can create?
 • What are the limitations of these proxies (per type)?
 • What is the power of a proxy object and where are the disadvantages?

 • What does the @Bean annotation do?